Oscoda–Wurtsmith Airport: Environmental concerns

 On 18 January 1994, the Environmental Protection Agency proposed to add Wurtsmith Air Force Base to the National Priorities List making the base a Superfund site.
-Discovery of groundwater contaminated with metals, polycyclic aromatic hydrocarbons, and volatile organic compounds, including trichloroethylene, 1,1-dichloroethane, 1,1,1-trichloroethane, and vinyl chloridebon the base drove the proposal.
+Discovery of groundwater contaminated with metals, polycyclic aromatic hydrocarbons, and volatile organic compounds, including trichloroethylene, 1,1-dichloroethane, 1,1,1-trichloroethane, and vinyl chloride on the base drove the proposal.
 Knowledge of the contaminated soil and groundwater existed since 1977, and cleanup efforts began before the Superfund program was created.
 In 1999 and 2001, Soil vapor extraction systems were added to remove the volatile organic compounds from the site.
 Since 2004, bioventing and biosparging systems have been cleaning soil and groundwater.

 Wurtsmith was proposed but never formally added to the federal Superfund program.

 In 2010, PFC contamination was discovered.
 There is a "do not eat" advisory for all non-migratory fish caught from Clark's Marsh and the lower Au Sable River south of the former base.
 Wurtsmith is one of 200 military installations around the world that did or still use PFC-laden Aqueous Film Forming Foam (AFFF).